 ⇒ Emergency services are always covered when you are outside of Rhode Island or the United States.
 If you are experiencing an emergency, call 911 immediately or visit the nearest emergency room.
+You are only responsible for paying your in-network cost-share for the emergency service.
 Call your primary care provider when you return home to tell them what happened.
 If you received a bill for emergency services you received out of area, send it to Neighborhood Member Services.